ulfschneider/ulf.website/content/posts/2025-02-23-wwbt-neuenrade.md

   - sports
   - secan
 ---

 After a four-week forced break due to illness, I took part in the eighth run of the Westfalen Winter Bike Trophy in Neuenrade.
 To ease back into riding, I opted for the shorter 36 km route, which still had 676 meters of elevation.
 Neuenrade lies in the Sauerland region, known for its hills and quick elevation gains.
 Having grown up in the area – near Arnsberg, though not in Neuenrade – I’m well accustomed to the terrain.
 The weather was fine and even mild for the time of the year, the route was beautiful, and, like with all WWBT events, the catering was excellent and delivered with great care.
-Unfortunately, Martin, my riding companion during all the previous WWBT events, couldn´t join this time, so I set off on my own.
+Unfortunately, Martin, my riding companion during all the previous WWBT events, couldn't join this time, so I set off on my own.

 <figure>
 <img src="/img/sports/IMG_7087.jpg">